Church of Ireland: Same-sex unions and LGBT clergy

 Civil partnerships have been allowed since 2005.
 The church has no official position on civil unions.
 In 2008, "the Church of Ireland Pensions Board ha[d] confirmed that it will treat civil partners the same as spouses."
 The General Synod adopted the Pensions Board's policy in 2008.
 In 2011, a cleric in the Church of Ireland entered into a same-sex civil partnership with his bishop's permission.
-Assurances of sexual abstinence were not required from the cleric.
+Assurances of sexual abstinence were not required from the cleric at the time.
 In 2012, the church's Clergy Pension Fund continued to recognise that "the pension entitlement of a member's registered civil partner will be the same as that of a surviving spouse."
 Regarding cohabitation, the church said that "any view of cohabitation has to be the intention of the couple to lifelong loyalty and faithfulness within their relationship."
 In 2004, then Archbishop John Neill said that the "Church would support the extension of legal rights on issues such as tax, welfare benefits, inheritance and hospital visits to cohabiting couples, both same gender and others."
 The church recognises four general viewpoints within the denomination ranging from opposition to acceptance toward same-gender relationships.

 Prior to the referendum on same-sex marriage, the church remained neutral on the issue.
 In 2015, the Bishop of Cork, the Rt.
 Rev. Paul Colton, Bishop Michael Burrows of Cashel, and two retired archbishops of Dublin endorsed same-sex marriage.
 While voting "no" on gay marriage, Bishop Pat Storey endorsed civil unions.
 Also, 55 clergy signed a letter supporting the blessing of same-sex couples.
 In its pastoral letter, the church reiterated that, presently, church marriages are only for heterosexual couples, but that clergy may offer prayers for same-sex couples.
 When asked about clergy entering into civil same-sex marriages, the letter stated that "all are free to exercise their democratic entitlements once they are enshrined in legislation.
 However, members of the clergy, are further bound by the Ordinal and by the authority of the General Synod of the Church of Ireland."
 Services of Thanksgiving for same-sex marriage have taken place in congregations; for example, St Audoen's Church hosted "a service of thanksgiving" for same-sex marriage.
 LGBTI services are also allowed by the Diocese of Cork, Cloyne and Ross.